nickbrandt/GitLab/doc/development/transient/prevention-patterns.md

 ### Sidekiq jobs with locks

-When dealing with asynchronous work via Sidekiq, it is possible have 2 jobs with the same arguments getting worked on at the same time.
-If not handled correctly, this can result to outdated or inaccurate state.
+When dealing with asynchronous work via Sidekiq, it is possible to have 2 jobs with the same arguments getting worked on at the same time.
+If not handled correctly, this can result in an outdated or inaccurate state.

-For example, a worker that updates a state of an object.
-Before the worker updates the state (e.g. `#update_state`) of the object, it needs to check what the appropriate state should be (e.g. `#check_state`).
+For instance, consider a worker that updates a state of an object.
+Before the worker updates the state (for example, `#update_state`) of the object, it needs to check what the appropriate state should be (for example, `#check_state`).

 When there are 2 jobs being worked on at the same time, it is possible that the order of operations will go like: